ashwincc/yolov6-sagemaker/README.md

 # yolov6-sagemaker
 This repo provides guide for training YOLOV6 with SageMaker.
-There are two methods:

-*   Using prebuilt container provided by AWS
-*   Using custom training container
----
-## Using prebuilt container provided by AWS
-For this method go through the aws_sm_yolov6.ipynb notebook.

----
-## Using custom training container
+## Custom training container
 Prerequisites

 1) Docker
 2) Aws cli

 Steps to build and push custom container.
+For this example we are using yolov6s model.

 *   Install aws cli tool